tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 ## Overview

 TigerBeetle is a distributed system.
 It is a cluster of six replicas.
-The state of each replica is just a single file on disk, called data file.
-Replicas use consensus protocol to ensure that their respective data files store identical data.
+The state of each replica is just a single file on disk, called the data file.
+Replicas use a consensus protocol to ensure that their respective data files store identical data.

 Specifically, TigerBeetle is a replicated state machine.
 The ground state of the system is an